Northwest Passage: Potential as a shipping lane

 In the 21st century, major changes to the ice pack due to climate change have stirred speculation that the passage may become clear enough of ice to permit safe commercial shipping for at least part of the year.
 On August 21, 2007, the Northwest Passage became open to ships without the need of an icebreaker.
 According to Nalan Koc of the Norwegian Polar Institute, this was the first time the Passage has been clear since they began keeping records in 1972.
 The Northwest Passage opened again on August 25, 2008.
 It is usually reported that ocean thawing will open up the Northwest Passage (and the Northern Sea Route) for various kind of ships, making it possible to sail around the Arctic ice cap and possibly cutting thousands of miles off shipping routes.
 Warning that the NASA satellite images suggested that the Arctic had entered a "death spiral" caused by climate change, Professor Mark Serreze, a sea ice specialist at the U.S. National Snow and Ice Data Center (NSIDC) said: "The passages are open.
 It's a historic event.
 We are going to see this more and more as the years go by."

 However, some thick sections of ice will remain hard to melt in the shorter term.
 Drifting and persistence of large chunks of ice, especially in springtime, can be problematic as they can clog entire straits or severely damage a ship's hull.
 Cargo routes may thus be slow and uncertain, depending on prevailing conditions and the ability to predict them.
 Because much containerized traffic operates in a just-in-time mode (which does not tolerate delays well) and because of the relative isolation of the passage (which impedes shipping companies from optimizing their operations by grouping multiple stopovers on the same itinerary), the Northwest Passage and other Arctic routes are not always seen as promising shipping lanes by industry insiders, at least for the time being.
 The uncertainty related to physical damage to ships is also thought to translate into higher insurance premiums, especially because of the technical challenges posed by Arctic navigation (as of 2014, only 12 percent of Canada's Arctic waters have been charted to modern standards).
+A 2025 study suggests that although the navigability may increase over time, reliable planning requires explicit consideration of highly variable ice conditions.